PratulG/Llama-Banker/README.md

 # Llama-Banker
-The main work of this application is to find the financial statement of the any input data in the pdf format of the annual financial release of the company.
-You can run this script locally on colab enviornment.
-I have used "meta-llama/Llama-2-7b-chat-hf" model hosted locally.
+This application is designed to extract answers from financial statements provided in PDF format, sourced from a company's annual financial release.
+Users can pose questions like "What is the company's equity?" and the application will retrieve the relevant information.
+The underlying script is tailored for execution in a Google Colab environment with high RAM, leveraging a T4 GPU.
+For the extraction and response process, it utilizes the "meta-llama/Llama-2-7b-chat-hf" model hosted locally.

 ## Files